Ways to bridge the climate change insurance gap

 The way forward

-Government-legislated insurance mechanisms, known as protection gap entities, are needed to subsidise those at high Danger to keep them in the insurance pool.
+Governments need to legislate insurance mechanisms, known as protection gap entities, to subsidize those at high danger and keep them in the insurance pool.

 They have operated in many countries for decades to Reinforcement stabilise economic responses to disaster.
 The cyclone pool in Australia is an example, providing a guarantee that helps insurance companies offer policies.

-Protection gap entities need to be compulsory to ensure the entire population can be covered and offer multi-peril protection that covers all key hazards.
+Governments must make protection gap entities compulsory to cover the entire population and provide multi-peril protection for all key hazards.

 This approach in FranceSpain and Switzerland ensures more than 85 percent of the population is insured while Retaining prices relatively low.
 That effectively bridges the financial aspect of the protection gap.